Decision time: How to Ace University Course Choice for 2025 Applications

 What am I good at?
+Finding a University Course Choice that suits you

 The first question to ask yourself when considering what to study at university is where your strengths lie.
 It’s important to be honest with yourself about this; the workload at top-tier universities is large, and it’s therefore crucial that you apply for a subject in which you are confident that you’ll be able to keep up without undue strain.
-You’ll be introduced to new concepts and content each week and will often be expected to reach an understanding of this material independently, so the greatest advantage you can give yourself is to choose a subject that you’re good at.
+You’ll be introduced to new concepts and content each week and will often be expected to reach an understanding of this material independently, so the greatest advantage you can give yourself is choosing a university subject that you’re good at.
 However, being ‘good’ at something doesn’t mean innate talent; it means being able to apply yourself consistently to the subject, giving it your best effort and focus, and getting decent results as a consequence of your hard work.
 If you find a subject ‘difficult’, it doesn’t necessarily mean that it’s the ‘wrong’ subject to choose; Einstein said to a high-school student in 1943, ‘do not worry about your difficulties in mathematics.
 I can assure you that mine are still greater’, illustrating how finding something difficult can be a natural consequence of reaching a high level.
 However, ask yourself how you might deal with difficulty in your chosen subject: would you freeze?
 Or would you be motivated to wrestle with the problem until you could come up with an answer?
-If the latter is the case, then that subject might be the one for you.
+If the latter is the case, then it might be the university subject choice for you.

 What do I most enjoy?
+Ensuring your University Course Choice is Enjoyable

 Connected to the question of what you are best at is the question of what you most enjoy.
 Often areas of strength will coincide with areas which you are most enthusiastic and curious about.
 Is there a subject where you really look forward to lessons and assignments?
 Passion for your subject is one of the key things that university interviewers look for in prospective students, and it can be demonstrated through evidence of having gone beyond your A-Level syllabus.
 So, not only will the enjoyment of your subject make your time at university better, it will actually significantly increase your chances of being accepted by your chosen university.
 Therefore, whilst advice from parents and teachers is invaluable in many ways when applying to university, when actually choosing your subject, pay attention to your own voice first.
 Passion for your subject can’t be faked, so it’s important that you pursue the area which excites you most.

 What do I want to do after university?
+How Your University Course Choice sets you up for success

 Finally, talk to people who have studied the subjects you’re interested in, and discuss with them their experience of the transition from school to university.
 This will help you to decide whether the subject at degree level is right for you.
 But above all, this is your decision!
 Don’t rush it, and don’t let anyone else tell you what to study.